ericlbc/ericlbc/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm a first-semester Computer Science student at <a href="https://www.cesupa.br" target="_blank">Cesupa</a> with a strong interest in programming, game development and data.
+I'm a first-semester Computer Science student at <a href="https://www.cesupa.br" target="_blank">Cesupa</a> with a strong interest in programming, game development and data science.

 My name is Eric, and I currently work as a developer at the <a href="https://portal.tcu.gov.br" target="_blank">Tribunal de Contas da União</a>, where I build and maintain web applications using Oracle APEX, leveraging SQL and PL/SQL as backend technologies.
 I hold the position of Federal External Control Auditor, and my work is focused on systems development and technology-driven projects.